Longannn/MapReduce/README.md

     ```

 # Performance Evaluation

-### Analysis 1,2,3
-The following table shows the time taken to conduct Analysis 1, 2 and 3 using conventional and MapReduce approaches.
+The following tables shows the time taken to conduct Analysis 1, 2, 3 using conventional and MapReduce approaches and the time taken to conduct Analysis 4 using conventional, MapReduce and Hive approaches.
 Three attempts were made for each analysis for every method / approach.
 The average time taken is calculated.

 #### Analysis 1